Jack Charlton: 1990 World Cup

-Qualification for the 1990 World Cup required Charlton to mastermind a top two finish in a group consisting of Spain, Hungary, Northern Ireland and Malta.
+Qualification for the 1990 World Cup in Italy required Charlton to mastermind a top two finish in a group consisting of Spain, Hungary, Northern Ireland and Malta.
 The campaign started on hostile ground at Belfast's Windsor Park, and he had stand-in goalkeeper Gerry Peyton to thank for the point gained from a goalless draw with Northern Ireland.
-A series of injuries left only a skeleton squad to face Spain at the Estadio Benito Villamarín, leaving a recall for defender David O'Leary, and Ireland were well beaten 2–0.
-They then left Budapest's Népstadion with a point from another goalless draw, though they were criticised for not taking all two points after dominating the game.
+A series of injuries left only a skeleton squad to face Spain at the Estadio Benito Villamarín, leaving a recall for defender David O'Leary, and Ireland were beaten 2–0.
+They then left Budapest's Népstadion with a point from another goalless draw.
+However, they were criticised for not taking all two points after dominating the game.
 The next four fixtures would be played at Lansdowne Road, and all four games ended in victory.
-First they beat Spain 1–0 after an own goal from Míchel, then they overcame Malta and Hungary with 2–0 wins, before beating Northern Ireland 3–0.
+First, they beat Spain 1–0 after an own goal from Míchel, then they overcame Malta and Hungary with 2–0 wins before beating Northern Ireland 3–0.
 Qualification for Ireland's first World Cup was assured at the Ta' Qali National Stadium after John Aldridge scored both goals in another 2–0 victory.

 Ireland's group opponents in Italia '90 were England, Egypt and the Netherlands.
 Charlton felt that England's four-man midfield of Waddle, Barnes, Bryan Robson and Paul Gascoigne did not offer enough protection to the back four, and he was proved correct when Kevin Sheedy cancelled out Gary Lineker's opener to secure a 1–1 draw in the group opener at the Stadio Sant'Elia.
 A poor performance against a negative Egyptian side at the Stadio La Favorita meant that neither side scored a goal in a dour draw.
 They ended the group with a 1–1 draw with the Dutch, Niall Quinn cancelling out Ruud Gullit's opener in the 71st minute, after which both sides settled for a stalemate as a draw meant that both qualified ahead of Egypt.
 Ireland then defeated Romania in the Second Round match at the Stadio Luigi Ferraris which went to penalties after a 0–0 draw, before the whole team had a meeting with Pope John Paul II at the Vatican.

 One of the most iconic moments from Ireland's unexpected success in Italia 90, (the 1990 FIFA World Cup), took place at Walkinstown roundabout, Dublin on 25 June 1990 after Ireland beat Romania on penalties.
 Crowds emerged from the nearby public houses of the Kestrel and Cherry Tree and invaded the roundabout to celebrate the win.
 Amateur footage of the joyous scenes became synonymous with Ireland's success that year and epitomised the sense of hope which prevailed throughout the country, especially after a decade of economic recession.
-After Charlton passed away in 2020, fans gathered at the roundabout to recreate the moment and pay their respects to the past manager.
+After Charlton died in 2020, fans gathered at the roundabout to recreate the moment and pay their respects to the past manager.